Wednesday, June 30, 2010

 Saniya (it has other spellings, I think, but this seems the most common one) is a casserole of spiced ground meat covered with a tahini-based sauce.
 The meat part was not hard to “veganize”-- there are many delicious vegan ground meat substitutes around.
 I had Field Roast Classic Meatloaf in the freezer and used that, but you can use your favorite burger sub.
 According to Sufian Mustafa, chef and researcher, tahini and yogurt are both used to make "white sauces" in Levantine cooking, so I mixed the two (using silken tofu and lemon juice instead of yogurt) to make a creamy, rich-tasting lower-fat version of this sauce.

 The results were delicious and I suspect that I will make this often.
 I had some whole wheat pita bread and some cooked chickpeas in the freezer, so I made my New, Improved No-Oil Hummous and we had a feast!

 Serve with hummous and pita bread, and a salad or cooked greens.

 2 cups Bryanna's Lower-Fat Version of Levantine Taheena Sauce (Recipe below)

 (Make the Taheena Sauce before you start the rest of the dish.)

 2 large onion, chopped

 1 lb.
-Field Roast Classic Meatloaf, round roughly in a food processor (or substitute 4 cups of your favorite vegan hamburger alternative, such as Yves Veggie ground Round)
+Field Roast Classic Meatloaf, round roughly in a food processor (or substitute 4 cups of your favorite vegan hamburger alternative, such as 2 packages of Yves Veggie ground Round)

 salt to taste (I used about 2 pinches with the Field Roast product-- you may need more with other products.)
 Or a little soy sauce